darkobits/saffron/README.md

   -h, --help     Show help                                                                     [boolean]
 ```

-Notice that the description used above was derived from the `description` field of our `package.json`.
+Notice that the name and description used above was derived from the `name` (sans scope) and
-This is a sensible default, but can be customized by providing a `description` option in our command
+`description` fields of our application's `package.json`.
+These are sensible defaults, but can be
+customized by calling `command.scriptName()` from our builder and by providing a `description` property
-definition.
+in our command definition, respectively.

 We can verify that our CLI works as expected by calling it in various ways, and ensuring it uses a
 configuration file when present: